HrishikeshVish/VideoBoost/README.md

   6. *Image Processing* - Contrast, brightness and other properties are tweaked to improve the quality of the output

 ## Output
+The Following output was obtained after training the model upto 13000 epochs.
+This output was generated before the model converged.

 ### Case 1
 #### Input
 ![Input 1](/images/in1.jpg)